vuejs/vitepress/docs/config/theme-configs.md

 - Type: `string | false`

 You can customize this item to replace the default site title (`title` in app config) in nav.
-When you set `logo`, you can set it to `false` to hide the title.
+When set to `false`, title in nav will be disabled.
+Useful when you have `logo` that already contains the site title text.

 ```ts
 export default {